Casanova Cat: Censorship and bans

-Because of the cartoon involving Jerry's blackface dance scene from Tom's cigar smoke on a hot plate, this short like Mouse Cleaning was banned from being released on DVD in the United States by Warner Home Video, as well as the Tom and Jerry Golden Collection: Volume 2, this short was not aired on Cartoon Network or Boomerang because of racial stereotyping of African Americans.
-The episode did, however, air on May 1, 2021 on METV with the censored Turner print, cutting out the blackface.
+Because of the cartoon involving Jerry's blackface dance scene from Tom's cigar smoke on a hot plate, this short like Mouse Cleaning was banned from being released on DVD in the United States by Warner Home Video, as well as the Tom and Jerry Golden Collection – Volume 2, this short was not aired on Cartoon Network or Boomerang because of racial stereotyping of African Americans.
+The episode did, however, air on May 1, 2021 on MeTV with the censored Turner print, cutting out the blackface.

+On September 9, 2025, it was announced that the upcoming Tom and Jerry: The Golden Era Anthology (1940–1958) Blu-ray/DVD set, releasing on December 2 of that same year, would feature all 114 of the original Hanna-Barbera shorts uncut and uncensored, including the two aforementioned banned shorts as well as His Mouse Friday, marking the former two's first official release on a physical format in North America.